 Conservation of trees is one of the biggest weapons in tackling climate change, and because of this we have decided that for every order placed by our customers we will plant 10 trees.
 That is EVERY order.
-We have teamed up with the Eden Reforestation Project in Madagascar and now have a designated site there, where we pledged to plant 500,000 by the end of the year.
+We have teamed up with the Eden Reforestation Project in Madagascar and have a designated site there, where we have now planted over 900,000 trees.
 Eden Reforestation projects also reduce extreme poverty as well as restoring healthy forests, by employing local villagers to plant millions of trees every year.

 Buy once and buy well.
 We do not sell throw away items, and we believe that once a Coach House item ends up in a home it will stay there for many years, and (hopefully) be cherished.
 If we all reduced our consumption, then the world’s resources can be protected.
 That is why we’ve always made quality items that stand the test of time.
 We have also tried to reduce our carbon footprint in Lancashire, looking conscientiously at operations both small and big, from recycled water tins we give to customers to the bulbs in the showroom and beyond.
 We have changed every bulb in the building to LED (that’s 2987 bulbs!) over the last few years.

 Our Solar Project started 2019.
 We started looking at ways to reduce our dependence on electricity from the grid, with the aim of one day going off grid and self-sufficiently generating all the electricity we need.
 You may think that the sun doesn’t often shine in the North West, but we can prove you wrong!